everx-labs/ton-nfc-client/docs/FuntionsList.md

 NfcNativeModuleError corresponds to error happened in Android/iOS code itself.
 Whereas CardError corresponds to error happened in applet.
 For more details see section _More about responses format_ in readmes [TonNfcClientAndroid](https://github.com/tonlabs/TonNfcClientAndroid), [TonNfcClientSwift](https://github.com/tonlabs/TonNfcClientSwift).

 For Android for the majority of card operations there is a pair of functions.
 The first function shows to user an invitation dialog to connect NFC card.
 For example, _getPublicKey_ will show you an invitation dialog.
 And the second function does the same work.
 But it does not show any dialog.
 Here an exemplary function is _getPublicKeyWithoutDialog_.
-So here user must first establish the connection and then call the function.
+So here the user must first establish the connection and then call the function.
 More details you may find in [readme](https://github.com/tonlabs/TonNfcClientAndroid) in section _Test work with the card_.
 For iOS the second function in pair (having ending "WithoutDialog" in title) does not work.
 Because for iOS we always have invitation dialogs by defaut.
 More details in [here](https://github.com/tonlabs/TonNfcClientSwift).

 ## NFC related functions